It is well documented that obesity is associated with an increased risk of cardiovascular disease and higher overall mortality.

 The clinical term for low levels of adiponectin in plasma is hypoadiponectinemia.

 So, although adiponectin is produced by adipose tissue, its production is abnormally low in obese individuals, particularly those with visceral obesity.

 Some adipokines can adversely affect health.
 For example, many adipokines are proinflammatory and can support low-grade chronic inflammation in the body.
 On the other hand, adiponectin is protective and appears to reduce inflammation.

 Studies show that low levels of adiponectin are associated with elevated levels of several different markers of inflammation.

 Adiponectin and Obesity

-Obese people have lower levels of adiponectin in their blood than people of normal weight.
+Obese people have lower adiponectin levels in their blood than people of average weight.
 In addition, reducing obesity increases adiponectin levels.
-In general, it seems that losing weight through diet, exercise, medications and surgery will increase adiponectin levels in the blood.
+Losing weight through diet, exercise, medications, and surgery will increase adiponectin levels.

 Low levels of adiponectin are more strongly associated with the amount of visceral fat than subcutaneous fat.

-The development of subcutaneous fat is an active process in childhood, adolescence and pregnancy.
-In middle-aged and elderly people, over-nutrition does not lead to an effective storage of energy as subcutaneous fat.
+The development of subcutaneous fat is an active process in childhood, adolescence, and pregnancy.
+Over-nutrition does not lead to practical storage of energy as subcutaneous fat in middle-aged and older adults.
 In contrast, the accumulation of visceral fat becomes more common.

 Lifestyle factors such as overeating and physical inactivity in young and middle-aged people seem to increase the risk of visceral obesity.